-HELEN Shanahan is a 28-year-old singer/songwriter from Perth, Western Australia.
+HELEN Shanahan is a folk singer/songwriter from Perth, Western Australia.

 Helen’s songs ride the joys and sorrows of love and life and draw the listener into an articulate and heartfelt world of story, melody and guitar, through her eyes.
 Helen’s thoughtful observations and introverted reflections of everyday situations are beautifully captured in her music, which can best be described as contemporary folk/pop with a strong acoustic feel.
 Helen graduated from the Western Australian Academy of Performing Arts (WAAPA) majoring in voice.